nesvet/tmln/README.md

 -   🚀 **High Performance**: AVL tree-based implementation for O(log n) operations.
 -   📅 **Two Timeline Types**: Manage items on a single point in time (`Timeline`) or across a date range (`RangeTimeline`).
 -   🎯 **Event-driven Architecture**: Listen to changes on the timeline's boundaries, specific dates, or individual items.
--   🔍 **Flexible Queries**: Get items by date or range, with optional sorting and pagination.
+-   🔍 **Flexible & Rich Queries**: Get items, days, or ranges with advanced options like pagination, sorting, and including empty days.
 -   🧠 **Smart Caching**: Configurable global or local cache for date parsing to boost performance.
 -   🔄 **Batch Operations**: Blazing fast bulk `addMany`, `updateMany`, and `deleteMany` operations.
 -   📦 **Lean & Fully Typed**: A focused library with minimal dependencies, completely type-safe.